BCDevOps/platform-services/apps/statuspage/readme.md

+## Architecture
+- [ ] Create arch diagram
+- [ ] Create arch documenation note

 ## Deployment
 This application stack is fully deployed into OpenShift via Ansible.

+The tools namespace holds a `webhook-ansible` container that is responsible for running the deployment.

 ### Sensitive Data
 Some sensitive data exists to configure Grafana for: